How To Grow a Salsa Garden – EASY TIPS!

 Salsa Garden Plan

-A salsa gardens are easy to grow as a container garden or in a raised bed if you have challenging soil.
-If you grow your salsa vegetables in containers, just make sure they have the proper drainage holes.
+Salsa gardens are easy to grow in a container or a raised bed if you have challenging soil.
+If you grow your salsa vegetables in containers, ensure they have the proper drainage holes.

-You want to be sure to pick a location in your garden that gets at least 6 hours of sunlight a day.
-A salsa garden layout will work well with a square foot garden.
+You want to pick a location in your garden with at least 6 hours of sunlight daily.
+A salsa garden layout will work well with a square-foot garden.

-Square foot gardening is dividing your space into one-foot sections to make your planning easier.
+Square foot gardening divides your space into one-foot sections to make planning easier.

 The basic ingredients for salsa are: